NY Times Bestselling author of High Conflict: Why We Get Trapped and How We Get Out, The Smartest Kids in the World and The Unthinkable

-Amanda Ripley is a New York Times bestselling author and an investigative journalist who writes for the Atlantic and the Washington Post.
-She is the author of High Conflict: Why We Get Trapped and How We Get Out, The Smartest Kids in the World--and How They Got That Way and The Unthinkable: Who Survives When Disaster Strikes, and Why.
+Amanda Ripley is a New York Times bestselling author and an investigative journalist who writes about human behavior and change for the Atlantic, the Washington Post and other outlets.
+She is the author of High Conflict: Why We Get Trapped and How We Get Out, The Smartest Kids in the World--and How They Got That Way and The Unthinkable: Who Survives When Disaster Strikes, and Why, and she is the host of the Slate podcast How To!.

-The Unthinkable chronicled the stories and wisdom of people who have survived disasters of all kinds.
+The Unthinkable chronicles the stories and wisdom of people who have survived disasters of all kinds--from hurricanes to terrorist attacks.
 It was published in 15 countries, turned into a PBS documentary and selected by Hudson Booksellers as one of the Top 10 Nonfiction Books of the year.

-Amanda’s recent stories include this Washington Post piece about what it takes to get the public to comply with extreme public-health directives and an Atlantic story about the least politically prejudiced town in America.
+Exclusively represented by BrightSight Speakers bureau, Amanda’s recent Atlantic stories include a piece about the movement to fix TV news and another about the least politically prejudiced town in America.
 She’s also been investigating what journalists can do to revive curiosity in a time of outrage, in cooperation with the Solutions Journalism Network.
 Earlier in her career, Amanda spent a decade writing about human behavior for Time Magazine in New York, Washington, and Paris.
-Her work has also appeared in The New York Times, The Atlantic, The Wall Street Journal, Slate, Politico, The Guardian and The Times of London.
+Her work has also appeared in The New York Times, The Wall Street Journal, Slate, Politico, The Guardian and The Times of London.
 Her stories helped Time win two National Magazine Awards.

-To discuss her writing, Amanda has appeared on ABC, NBC, CNN, FOX News and NPR.
-She has spoken at the Pentagon, the U.S. Senate, the State Department and the Department of Homeland Security, as well as dozens of conferences on leadership, conflict resolution, disaster behavior and education.
+To discuss her writing, Amanda has appeared on ABC, NBC, CBS, CNN, FOX News and NPR.
+She has spoken at the Pentagon, the U.S. Senate, the State Department and the Department of Homeland Security, as well as dozens of conferences on leadership, communicating in conflict, disaster behavior and education.
 She currently lives in Washington, DC, with her family.

-Conflict, whether political or personal, can escalate and become toxic.
+Conflict, whether political or personal, can escalate and become toxic, as we keep seeing in the news, on social media, in politics.
 At this level, known as "high conflict," we start sorting the world into good and evil, us and them.
 Things become suddenly very clear.
 Our brains behave differently.
 We tend to exaggerate the differences between ourselves and the other political party or racial or religious group (or sibling or co-worker), without realizing we are doing it.
 We believe the other side cannot change, even when it can.
-We lose valuable skills.
-It’s impossible to feel curious, for example, while also feeling threatened.
-To try to understand how to communicate in times of discord and division, Amanda spent a year following people who navigate conflict in different ways--including psychologists, rabbis, peace negotiators, and conflict mediators from all over the world.
-She discovered that it is possible to revive complexity and curiosity, even in high conflict.
-But the traditional methods of explaining, arguing or avoidance will not work.
-Drawing on stories of people in all kinds of conflict, as well as research into human behavior, Amanda has developed specific rules of engagement for high conflict--including smarter questions to ask any opponent, better ways to share information that people don't want to hear, and conversational tactics to excavate deeper, more interesting truths.
+Eventually, everyone suffers, to varying degrees.
+To try to understand how people get bewitched by high conflict--and how they get out--Amanda spent four years following a politician in California, a former gang leader in Chicago, a divided synagogue in New York City and other conflict survivors all over the world.
+She discovered that the secret is not to get out of conflict; conflict itself is essential, and it can be healthy and good.
+The key is to get out of high conflict.
+From the stories and the science of conflict, Amanda has identified the "fire-starter" forces that tend to cause high conflict--as well as the practical but counterintuitive rules of "good conflict."
 This work is surprising and ultimately hopeful, and it has transformed how Amanda operates as a journalist.
-Her major book on this theme will be published in 2021.

 A Global Quest to Save America's Schools